parkerhart/OkayNav/README.md

 - The beforeOpen/beforeClose callbacks now only trigger if swipe is disabled (for obvious reasons).

 [Scroll up](#default-options) to see the defaults for more information!

-**1.0.2**
-Resize events are now a lot more efficient

-**1.0.1**
-First public version

-## Tell me what you've created
-Ping me on [Facebook](http://fb.com/vergil.penkov) or [Twitter](http://twitter.com/vergilpenkov).
-I'd definitely love to see what you've done with okayNav!

-## Contributors
-Many thanks to [@Bloodb0ne](https://github.com/bloodb0ne) for the enormous help with swipe actions!

-## Buy me a beer
-I appreciate good beer and good coffee.
-If you find this plugin useful and want to say thanks, there's no better way to do it.
-My PayPal is [vergil@moongrab.com](vergil@moongrab.com).